 Accessing the security camera system from outside the home

-So our Hikvision cameras are not directly exposed to the Internet.
-Our QNAP NAS is, but this is a far better option because the QNAP is built for this purpose and has attack defeat measures such as IP exclusion, automatic IP bans based on rules etc. which the cameras simply don’t have.
+So none of our IP cameras are exposed to the Internet.
+The Pi Zero running Wireguard server is though, but this is a far better option because the Wireguard server is built for this purpose and has attack defeat measures such as IP exclusion, automatic IP bans based on rules etc. which the IP cameras simply don’t have.

-Also the VPN server allows me to access the data on the NAS without hassle – my laptop or smartphone will think that they are in the local network.
+Also the VPN server allows me to access the data on my QNAP NAS without hassle – my laptop or smartphone will think that they are in the local network.
 So all network drives automatically re-connect and the experience is seamless in terms of recently used files etc.

 External IR Illuminators